ScottSoren/EC_Xray/README.md

 - scott

-p.s. if you use this for work that gets published, you don't have to cite it, but awesome if you'd like to!
-Let me know and I'll figure out how.
+p.s. if you use this for work that will be published, let me know and I'll figure out how to cite it.